 Recurring Donations | How to Turn One-Time Donors Into Recurring Donors

 Looking to increase donor retention and create sustainable growth for your organization?
-One of the best ways to bring in dependable income for your nonprofit is through recurring donations.
 In this article, we share tips on how to turn one-time donors into recurring donors, giving your revenue a boost.

-Fundraising is a complex and challenging ordeal for most nonprofits.
-While there are many funding sources out there available to nonprofit organizations, it can be hard for a nonprofit to decide on a funding model that would suit its individual needs and its specific circumstances.
+While there are many funding sources available to nonprofit organizations, it can be hard to decide on a funding model that will suit individual needs and circumstances.

 Amongst the multitude of offline and online fundraising techniques available – from direct mail to events to crowdfunding – there’s one fundraising strategy that stands out: recurring donations.